-Why Blood and Placenta are Hot Commodities in the Skin-Care World
+Why Blood and Placenta Are Hot Commodities in the Skin-Care World

 Placenta

-There are a couple different variations, but the ones used most frequently in skin-care are derived from animals or plants.
-On the rare occasion, experts will extract human placenta for serums and other concoctions, too.
-Placentophagy, a fancy word for eating placenta, is also popular amongst new moms who want to feed nutrients back into their body post-childbirth, although the benefits aren’t backed by strong research.
+There are a couple different variations, but the ones used most frequently in skin care are derived from animals or plants.
+On rare occasions, experts extract human placenta for serums and other concoctions, too.
+Placentophagy, a fancy word for eating placenta, is also popular among new moms who want to feed nutrients back into their body post-childbirth, although the idea that this actually confers benefits isn’t backed by strong research.

-Placenta has long-been a sought-after ingredient for firming and hydrating skin because of its protein content; a key compound for pumping up collagen production.
-Dr. Maryam Zamani, founder of MZ Skin, has been incorporating ovine placenta and plant stem cells into her luxury line for this very reason.
+Placenta has long been a sought-after ingredient for firming and hydrating skin because of its protein content; a key compound for pumping up collagen production.
+Maryam Zamani, MD, founder of MZ Skin, has been incorporating ovine placenta and plant stem cells into her luxury line for this very reason.

 “When absorbed topically, these stem cells help boost collagen synthesis while increasing hydration, which helps to fight the signs of aging and rejuvenates skin,” she says.
-(A great product for this is the MZ Skin Rest & Revive serum,which contains both restorative placenta and stem cells.)
+(A great product for this is the MZ Skin Rest & Revive serum, which contains both restorative placenta and stem cells.)

 MORE: The Newest Ingredients Taking Over K-Beauty